iLVL-Key/FFXI/addons/Vanity/readme.md

 - `after_job_change_delay` - Delay in seconds aftter changing your job that your lockstyle will be applied.
   - Note that this timer will be reset if you change jobs again before it is up.
 - `after_zone_delay` - Delay in seconds after zoning that your lockstyle will be applied.
+- `persist_random_selection` - Every time Vanity attempts to set a lockstyle, if the previous table of lockstyle numbers to choose from is the same, it will reuse the previously selected lockstyle number.

 ## Notes
 - At the simplest, Vanity can use just one lockstyle for all conditions by setting either the town or combat lockstyle for each job.